 The selection of sensor quantity is determined according to the purpose of the electronic balancer and the number of points that the scale body needs to support (the number of support points should be determined according to the principle that the geometric center of the scale body and the actual center of gravity coincide).
 Generally, as many sensors as the number of support points of the scale body are selected.
 The range of weighing load cells can be determined based on the weighing value of the scale, the number of sensors used, the self-weight of the scale body, and the comprehensive evaluation of the possible offset and dynamic loads.
 Generally speaking, the closer the range of the sensor is to the load assigned to each sensor, the higher the accuracy of the measurement.
 However, in practical use, due to the existence of loads such as the self-weight, tare weight, offset load, and vibration impact on the sensor, when selecting the sensor, many factors must be considered to ensure the safety and service life of the sensor.

 The choice of sensor form mainly depends on the type of weighing and the installation space to ensure proper installation and safe and reliable weighing; on the other hand, it should consider the manufacturer's advice.
-For sensor manufacturers, they generally specify the load-bearing conditions, performance indicators, installation forms, structural forms, and elastic body materials of the sensors.
+For force sensor manufacturers, they generally specify the load-bearing conditions, performance indicators, installation forms, structural forms, and elastic body materials of the sensors.
 For example, aluminum alloy cantilever beam weighing load cells are suitable for electronic pricing scales, platform scales, and case scales; steel cantilever beam weighing load cells are suitable for electronic belt scales, sorting scales, etc.; steel bridge sensors are suitable for rail scales, truck scales, etc.; column-type weighing load cells are suitable for truck scales, dynamic rail scales, large-tonnage hopper scales, etc.

 The accuracy level of weighing load cells includes technical indicators such as sensor nonlinearity, creep, repeatability, hysteresis, and sensitivity.
 When selecting, we should not blindly pursue high-level sensors but consider the accuracy level and cost of the electronic balance.
 Generally, the total accuracy using a frequency conversion sensor is slightly higher than the accuracy of the scale, which is the root-mean-square value of the sum of the three indicators of nonlinearity, repeatability, and hysteresis.